 We work with third parties and suppliers (data processors) to be able for us to provide a service to you.
 These include:

-[insert name of system supplier] – to provide our electronic clinical system
+Emis Web – provide our electronic clinical system

-[insert name of IT Supplier] – to provide our IT services

-[insert any other third party supplier who may access PCD] – to [insert reason]

-Any archiving companies / storage companies used?
+Midlands and Lancashire Commissioning Support Unit – provide our IT services, including hardware, software and clinical templates

+Edenbridge Apex – portal to track our appointments to manage our demand.

+Iplato – portal to send out patient appointment reminders

+Accurx – software to send out messages/letters

+e-Consult – software for electronic triage or video calls with patients

-Insert Risk Stratification Provider and / or Invoice Validation provider again
+Risk Stratification Provider Midlands and Lancashire Commissioning Support Unit, and Bluebay

-Any destruction companies used
+Docman - manage documents and letters on the clinical system

+DataShred - securely destroy paper records

+IGPR - software for us to securely prepare medical reports for insurance

+INR Star - software for us to manage patients angicoagulation

+Scriptswitch – software to help optimise safe prescribing

 There may be occasions whereby these organisations have potential access to your personal data, for example, if they are fixing an IT fault on the system.
 To protect your data, we have contracts and / or Information Sharing Agreements in place stipulating the data protection compliance they must have and re-enforce their responsibilities as a data processor to ensure you data is securely protected at all times.

 We will not disclose your information to any 3rd party without your consent unless: